windhamdavid/dw-markprompt/README.md

 pnpm dev
 ```

-Then, rename the `.env.sample` file in the project root to `.env`, and set the value of `NEXT_PUBLIC_PROJECT_KEY` to your project's public API key.
-This key can be found in your Markprompt dashboard, under project settings.
+Then, rename the `.env.sample` file in the project root to `.env`, and set the value of `NEXT_PUBLIC_PROJECT_KEY` to one of your project's API keys.

+### Development

+When developping locally, for instance on localhost, use the project's development key, found in the project settings.
+This key can access the Markprompt API from localhost, without domain whitelisting.
+For that reason, make sure to **keep this key private**.

+### Production

+When ready to go live, switch the development key to the production key, also found in the project settings.
+This key can safely be shared publicly, but will only be allowed to access the Markprompt API when hosted on a whitelisted domain.

-Next, publish your project to a public host.
+Next, publish your project.
 A great option is [Vercel](https://vercel.com/new).
 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 Then, add your host to the list of whitelisted domains in your project settings.

-Once deployed, your prompt is now ready to answer questions!
+Once deployed, your prompt is ready to answer questions!

 ## Learn More